-Yes, dolphins and porpoises are both marine mammals in the same group as toothed-whales.
+Dolphins and porpoises are marine mammals in the same group as toothed whales.
 Mammals are warm-blooded animals that have hair and drink milk from their mothers when they are born.
 There are six main species of porpoises and 36 main species of dolphins.
 Dolphins and porpoises are related but not the same species.
 They are both highly intelligent creatures.
 They have some similarities but also differences.
-Find out more below
+What is the difference between a dolphin and a porpoise?
+Find out below

 How can you tell the difference between a Dolphin and Porpoise?